iotaledger/goshimmer/docOps/docs/apis/communication.md

 # Communication Layer APIs

-The communication layer represents the base Tangle layer where so called `Messages` are gossiped around.
-A `Message` contains payloads and it is up to upper layers to interpret and derive functionality out of them.
+The communication layer represents the base Tangle layer where nodes gossip _Messages_ around.
+A _Message_ contains payloads, and it is up to upper layers to interpret and derive functionality out of them.

 The API provides the following functions to interact with this primitive layer:

 * [/messages/:messageID](#messagesmessageid)
 * [/messages/:messageID/metadata](#messagesmessageidmetadata)
 * [/messages/:messageID/consensus](#messagesmessageidconsensus)